byronka/minum/README.md

 A web framework demonstrating [_"less is more"_](http://mcfunley.com/choose-boring-technology)

+> Your code is much easier to understand [...] and it solves the same
+> problem without currying or anything complex.
+You've got 2 thumbs up and he has almost 100.
+Go figure.

 > It is better to do a simple thing today and pay a little more tomorrow to change it
 > if it needs it, than to do a more [complicated](https://byronka.github.io/external_author_docs/simplify_then_add_lightness.txt) thing today
 > that may never be used anyway.